hoffmangroup/segway/doc/segway.rst

 options to your clustering system---those options you might pass to ``qsub`` (SGE) or ``bsub`` (LSF).

-..
-TODO comp include SGE and LSF cluster-opt demos
+.. todo:  comp include SGE and LSF cluster-opt demos

 Memory usage
 ------------